Truist stock drops as it wrestles with rising deposit costs

 Its stock was up 2.7% Thursday.

-Key (KEY), a Cleveland-based bank that is 21st largest in the US, reported net income of $287 million, down 46% from a year ago and 8% from the last quarter but slightly better than what analysts feared.
+Key (KEY), a Cleveland-based bank that is the 21st largest in the US, reported net income of $287 million, down 46% from a year ago and 8% from the last quarter but slightly better than what analysts feared.

 Total deposits rose slightly from the previous quarter and were down slightly from a year ago.
 Revenue and net interest income fell 11% from a year ago to $1.6 billion and $986 million, respectively.